kubevirt/community/design-proposals/mass_machine_type_transition.md

         machine:
           type: q35
 ```
-may have been started when a RHEL-8 machine type was the latest machine type version and not been stopped or restarted since.
+may have been started when a RHEL-8 machine type was the latest machine type and
+not been stopped or restarted since.
 Its VMI would thus look like this:
 ```yaml
 ---
 apiVersion: kubevirt.io/v1